EzyGang/py-cachify/docs/reference/init.md

 ### Description

-`init_cachify` configures the core caching and locking client used by py-cachify.
+`init_cachify` configures the core caching, locking, and pool management client used by py-cachify.

 By default (`is_global=True`), it: